One of the best reasons to buy a HDR-enabled television is Sony’s decision to update all PS4 consoles with the enhanced visual tech.

 So when playing HDR-enabled games on a PS4 or PS4 Pro, gamers will need to ensure the processing unit is unplugged and a direct HDMI connection from console to TV is made.

 In an extensive Q&A ahead of the headset’s release next week, Sony wrote: “HDR signals are not supported for pass through by the PU.
 This applies to both 1080p and 2160p HDR.
-If you have a HDR capable TV and want to view PS4 content in HDR, it is necessary to cable the PS4 directly to the TV.”

 This could lead to a lot of plugging and unplugging for gamers, who’ll have a choice between sacrificing HDR during normal gaming hours, or continually plugging in the processing unit to use PlayStation VR.